liberjul/Benniella_phylogenetics/README.md

 As above RAxML-NG and Mr. Bayes were used for inference with corresponding inputs.

 File name outputs of modeltest-ng and raxml-ng include dates, so check that 7b and 8b are run on the same day.

+### Benniella genomes

+Scripts are numbered <number>c<script_name>.sh, to be run in order.
+This pipeline requires that genome sequencing reads be downloaded from the [JGI Genome Portal](https://genome.jgi.doe.gov/portal/).
+2c can be skipped because reads are already trimmed and filtered when downloaded.